pokusew/ros-setup/ide/README.md

 What's **not so good** on VSCode:
-* Autocomplete, linting, IntelliSense, other code assistance, Git integration and overall features are **way worse** than what CLion offers.
+* Autocomplete, linting, IntelliSense, coding assistance, Git integration and overall features are **way worse** than what CLion offers.